Somatic Experiencing Therapy (SE)

 In order to bring the autonomic nervous system back into alignment and relieve emotional and bodily distress, Somatic Experiencing encourages you to release destructive energy and learn new skills to promote self-regulation.
 You will have an individual session every week with your SE therapist while you are in treatment.
 Our experienced SE therapists will direct you to become aware of your physical sensations and responses as you discuss feelings, experiences, and memories.
 The discussion may not even be about the direct source of distress.
 You report on your bodily responses and the interactions with your emotional state, while your therapist may ask you to engage in physical movements to help release energy, access new emotions, and activate your natural healing abilities.
 All of this happens within a respectful, safe space that honors your needs, and doesn’t ask for more than you are comfortable with.

-Bridges to Recovery integrates Somatic Experiencing therapy into our treatment plans to allow all our clients to experience its benefits.
+Bridges to Recovery offers Somatic Experiencing therapy for our clients as clinically indicated.
 This innovative approach intensifies recovery and can help you fulfill your potential through a stimulating, complete therapeutic process.

 For more information about Somatic Experiencing or any of the treatments available at Bridges to Recovery, please contact us.